 If you’re looking to improve your macro photography, then a great first step is to pick up one of the best macro lenses.
-Being able to focus in close and magnify your subjects to fill the frame will mean you can render even tiny subjects like insects in full, glorious detail.
-In macro photography, the lens arguably counts for a good deal more than the camera – any camera can shoot close-ups, however many lenses can’t.
+The ability to focus in close and magnify subjects to fill the frame will allow you to render even tiny subjects like insects in full, glorious detail.
+In macro photography, the lens arguably counts for a good deal more than the camera – any camera can shoot close-ups, while many lenses can’t.
 So, we’ve put together this guide to help you find the right lens to shoot macro.

 We’ve included options for all the major mounts and systems, in both DSLRs and mirrorless cameras – so, as you can imagine, this is quite a long list.
 If you want to cut to the chase, our quick list below provides top recommendations for each major lens mount.
 And if you need a few key terms explained, scroll to the bottom of this page for our quick primer on how to choose a good macro lens.